italiangrid/storm-xmlrpc-api/README.md

-storm-xmlrpc-api
+StoRM-XMLRPC-API
 ================

-StoRM xmlrpc-api provides java API for StoRM BackEnd's XMLRPC interface.
+StoRM XMLRPC-API provides java API for StoRM BackEnd's XMLRPC interface.
 All of the srm operations provided are synch calls.

 ## Supported platforms